Dodgers vs. Royals Player Props Betting Odds

 Freeman Stats

-- Freeman hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .350 with two doubles, a walk and five RBI.
+- Freeman has picked up at least one hit in five games in a row.
+In his last five games he is hitting .381 with three doubles, two walks and six RBI.

 Freeman Recent Games